 Matrix Therapy is a facility dedicated to a whole body approach to health and wellness.
 We believe in empowering clients to heal themselves instead of relying on the therapist to heal them.
 In addition, we believe our clients do not need someone to fix them.
 Instead they are living beings with the capacity to heal, grow, and evolve.
 At Matrix Therapy, we dedicate ourselves to providing an environment for you to heal yourself.

-We provide one to one physical therapy, massage, and aromatherapy sessions.
+We provide one to one physical therapy, massage, yoga, and aromatherapy sessions.
 Hence, the therapist focuses on the client the entire time.
 We use a variety of techniques but rely primarily on myofascial release.
 At Matrix Therapy, we look beyond areas of pain, to see the pain’s connections and root causes.

 Be Well Austin Center